Discover Our Webinars

 Uncovering Hidden Consciousness in the ICU: The Role of fNIRS in Brain Injury Care

 Speaker: Dr. Karnig Kazazian completed his PhD at Western University under the supervision of Dr. Adrian Owen and Dr. Teneille Gofton.
-His research focuses on using advanced brain imaging techniques, such as functional MRI and fNIRS to improve the detection of consciousness and prediction of recovery for critically ill patients who are unresponsive after severe brain injury.
+His research focuses on advanced brain imaging techniques, including functional MRI and fNIRS, to improve the detection of consciousness and the prediction of recovery in critically ill patients following severe brain injury.

 Personalized EEG/fNIRS promoting fNIRS optimal probe design and advanced diffused optical tomography within NIRSTORM package: applications in sleep and epilepsy studies.